mcvta/WaterPythonTemp/README.md

 1. Create an empty folder;
 2. In this folder include the python code file (Random Forest_Feature_importance.py) and the input files (e.g. st1.xlsx; st2.xlsx; st3.xlsx;...;st100.xlsx).
 In the code file (Random Forest_Feature_importance.py) set the training and validation percentages of the dataset (e.g. train_size=0.7, test_size=0.3.
 Change the path to the output file (importance.csv).

+## References
+Bergstra, J. S., Bardenet, R., Bengio, Y. and Kegl, B.: Algorithms for hyper-parameter optimization, in Advances in Neural Information Processing Systems, 2011, 2546–2554, 2011.

+Bergstra, J., Yamins, D., Cox, D. D.: Making a Science of Model Search: Hyperparameter Optimization in Hundreds of Dimensions for Vision Architectures.
+TProc. of the 30th International Conference on Machine Learning (ICML 2013), 115-23, 2013.

+Toffolon, M. and Piccolroaz, S.: A hybrid model for river water temperature as a function of air temperature and discharge, types for water temperature prediction in rivers, Journal Hydrology 529, 302–315, https://doi.org/10.1016/j.jhydrol.2015.07.044, 2015.